ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 **major_changes**
   Major changes to ansible-core or a collection.
-SHOULD not include individual module or plugin changes.
+SHOULD NOT include individual module or plugin changes.
 MUST include non-breaking changes that impact all or most of a collection (for example, updates to support a new SDK version across the collection).
 Major changes mean the user can CHOOSE to make a change when they update but do not have to.
 Could be used to announce an important upcoming EOL or breaking change in a future release. (ideally 6 months in advance, if known.
 See `this example <https://github.com/ansible-collections/community.general/blob/stable-1/CHANGELOG.rst#v1313>`_).
 Write in present tense and describe what is new.
 Optionally, include a 'Previously..." sentence to help the user identify where old behavior should now change.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

   .. code-block:: yaml